 |Volume||9.4 x 9.4 x 12.2 inches (23.9 x 23.9 x 30.9 centimeters)|

-|Operation Time||Approximately two hours of oxygen (O2) production per experiment, which will be scheduled intermittently over the duration of the mission|
+|Operation Time||Approximately one hour of oxygen (O2) production per experiment, scheduled intermittently over the duration of the mission.|

 5 Things to Know

-MOXIE Makes Oxygen on Mars
+Oxygen is Rare on Mars

 The Story Behind the Name